 The user does not typically send the remaining commands.
-These involve setting up auto fire parameters, which are more easily set up in the Configuration Options dialog box (select SBE 17plus V2 with SBE 9plus in the Configure menu).
-SeatermAF automatically sends these commands (with values based on entries in the dialog box) to the Searam when the user clicks Program on the Toolbar.
+These involve setting up auto fire parameters, which are more easily set up in the Configuration Options dialog box (select the SBE 17plus V2 in the Configure menu).
+SeatermAF automatically sends these commands (with values based on entries in the dialog box) to the SEARAM when the user clicks Program on the Toolbar.
 The commands are included here for reference only.
-Sea-Bird highly recommends using the Configuration Options dialog box to set up the Searam instead of using these commands.
-See Test and Establish Operating Parameters in Section 3: Preparing Searam for Deployment.
+Sea-Bird highly recommends using the Configuration Options dialog box to set up the SEARAM instead of using these commands.
+See Test and Establish Operating Parameters in Section 3: Preparing SEARAM for Deployment.